DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

     - **Errors:** if you see `"Error: Initialization required.
 Please see the error message above."`, please do `terraform init` again.

-- Apply the terraform deployment to azure
+- Apply the terraform infrastructure setup to Azure

         # will create all the resources on azure
         terraform apply

-- Please complete the **VPN Connection** steps shown below (if you want VPN connection).
+- Complete the **VPN Connection** steps shown below (if you want VPN connection).

     - Complete only the *vpn setup* steps that are not already done.
-If following the above steps, you can directly go to *Download the VPN Client* step and continue from there.
+If following the above steps, you can directly go to the **Download the VPN Client** step and continue from there.

-You should now have a example resources deployed on azure.
-You can verify by going on the Azure portal website, to your resource group and finding your created resources.
+You should now have an example resources deployed on azure.

-- Please go to the Azure portal website to find the IPs of the VMs you have created.
+- You can verify your setup by going on the [portal.azure.com](https://portal.azure.com/#home) website, navigate to the `SubT` resource group and finding your newly created resources.

 * * *